Feanor-19/SquareSolver/README.md

 ### Available flags:

-1. `-t` - enables tests.
-Tests are read from default file "SquareSolverTests.txt".
+1. `-h` - prints help.
-2. `-cstm-tests` - works only with `-t` enabled.
-Enter name of your file with tests.
+2. `-t` - enables tests.
+If no file name is specified, tests are read from default file "SquareSolverTests.txt".

 ### Available return values: